marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

 To develop content it is usual to follow the steps below 1 - Select a topic
   - Maintain a repository or database of possible topics so that you are able to choose
   - Write reviews of or discuss content published by someone els
   - Address a frequently asked question or common concern
   - Ask your audience for topics of interest or poll for idea
   - The bottom line is to become a thought leader by bringing your unique perspective 2 - Write a title
   - Create a title that grabs attention, represents the content, and includes your keyword
   - State your topic -- Making Brownies with Coconut Oil
   - Make it a how-to -- How to Find the Best Used Cards
   - Make it a list -- Top 10 Reasonsto Grow Your Own Vegetables 3 - Write an introduction
   - A well-written introduction, or opening paragraph, should be concise and engaging.
   - Provide the audience with an initial impression of your argument, your style, and the quality of your content
   - Create a snapshot of the rest of your content, including what your topic is and why it is important
   - Open with an attention grabber such as an intriguing example or puzzling dilemma or even a humourous anecdote
   - The bottom line in this is to convince the reader to continue reading 4 - Create the body of the content
   - Follow good writing practices (proper grammar, logical outline, etc.)
   - Seek to provide quality, informative content that is helpful
   - Remain focused, emphasizing key points and avoiding lengthy technical explanations
   - Add interactive components, such as links or opportunities to share information
   - Have an editor and other team members review the content
   - Focus on being inspirational and entertaining
 5 - Include a call to action
     - Most important question to ask yourself when writing for social media is “What do I want people to do as a result of this post?”
     - Every major piece of posted content should conclude with a call to action that encourages the audience to perform a task
     - Some examples include Visiting your website, Downloading a trial, Signing up for a program or membership or purchasing a product

-Course 08 - Understanding the Popular Platforms
+<p align=center>Course 08 - Understanding the Popular Platforms <br/>

 The top 5 Social Media Platforms at the time of course publication are
 1. Facebook (58.88%)
 2. YouTube (18.86%)